 Ques.
 Are NCERT books are enough for the NDA Written test?

 Ans.
-NCERT books are essential for NDA written test.
+NCERT books are essential for NDA written tests.
 However, for current affairs, general knowledge, mathematics, and other subjects, candidates must go through reference books for the depth of knowledge.

 Ans.
 For the NDA written test, at least 4 - 5 hours are required to invent in our study.